chartpath/ramses-elasticsearch/readme.md

 }
 ```

+**Note:** the `_db_settings` is Ramses-specific and is used to tell the DB engine(s) how to configure themselves.
+There are a bunch more options in addition to the types.
+Have a look at the docs here: https://ramses.readthedocs.org/en/latest/fields.html

 Now that we have data and a schema to describe it, let's hook up the endpoints.
 Open `api.raml` change the boilerplate Item endpoint to use the GII countries schema instead.

 Before: